volkanerden/PyTapCode-Acoustic-Encoder/README.md

 # PyTapCode-Acoustic-Encoder

 `PyTapCode` is a specialized dual-stage Python pipeline designed for linguistic encryption and procedural acoustic reconstruction.
-It provides a bridge between natural language and the "Tap Code" cipher—a communication method historically used by prisoners.
+It provides a bridge between natural language and the "Tap Code" cipher, a communication method historically used by prisoners.

 This system was specifically developed for the archival art exhibition **"Uninterrupted"** (by Doğa Yirik, opening 2026) to sonify 1980s Turkish prison records.